MateuszBrankiewicz/MediPath/backend/endpoints.md

 #### Path variables:
 - doctorid - Object id of the doctor

+#### Parameters
+- institution - object id of the institution to filter the schedules by

 #### Returns:
-- 404 - doctor not found
+- 404 - doctor not found, institution not found if specified or doctor is not employed in institution
 - 200 - success